 What I find so interesting about these two lists is how many of the “mistakes” can be said about US companies outside the internet arena and how many of these “mistakes” I do not consider mistakes at all, but smart, long term planning.

 For example, I do not think it a mistake for US companies to target China’s elites, at least initially.
-I also do not think it a mistake for US companies to seek the high road both in terms of their image and in terms of the way they conduct business.
+I also do not think it a mistake for US companies to seek the high road both with their image and with how they conduct business.
 If US companies cannot make it in China taking the high road, I have serious doubts they can make it by taking the low road.
-US companies need to use their strengths in China and I do not see catering to the Chinese masses or engaging in immoral conduct as a strength for the typical US company.
+US companies need to use their strengths in China and I do not see catering to the Chinese masses or engaging in immoral or illegal conduct as a strength for the typical US company.

-I actually think that Yeeyan’s ten mistake list, slightly modified, would make a good list of why Chinese companies are having so much difficulty making it in the United States.
+I actually think that Yeeyan’s ten mistakes list, slightly modified, would make a good list of why Chinese companies are having so much difficulty making it in the United States.
 Here’s that list:

 What do you think?

-UPDATE: The Off The Record Blog did a mighty fine post on this, entitled, “High Road to China: Low Road to the West,” saying that taking the high road in both China and the United States is the best way to success.
+UPDATE: The Off The Record Blog did a mighty fine post on this, entitled, “High Road to China: Low Road to the West,” [site no longer exists] saying that taking the high road in both China and the United States is the best way to success.